hasgeek/events/_fifthelephant_events/2018-winter.md

     It is a conference for practitioners, by practitioners.
 The Fifth Elephant completed its seventh edition in Bangalore, on 26 and 27 July 2018.
 The Bangalore edition caters to data and ML engineers, architects, technologists, data scientists, product managers, researchers and business decision-makers.

-    The Winter edition of The Fifth Elephant will be held in Mumbai on 7 December.
+    The Winter edition of The Fifth Elephant will be held in Mumbai on 18 January.
 The conference venue will be announced shortly.

     ### Theme of the winter edition, and topics for submitting talks: